dullroar/ten-steps-to-linux-survival/Step07.md

 **Note:** As always, you should be cautious when downloading and executing arbitrary bits, and this technique doesn't lessen your responsibility there.
-It is often better to use something like `curl` to download the script but instead of piping it to `bash` to be executed, redirect it to a file and look at what the script is doinng first:
+It is often better to use something like `curl` to download the script but instead of piping it to `bash` to be executed, redirect it to a file and look at what the script is doing first:

 \drcap{Check out what that script is doing first!}
 ```bash